 I came across this recipe on 101cookbooks and knew that this was the only cookie I’d be making this holiday season.
-With all the construction and moving, I didn’t have time to put up lights or decorate a tree.
-All in all, it’s been very scrooge-like at my house.
+With all the construction and moving, neurologist I didn’t have time to put up lights or decorate a tree.
+All in all, more about it’s been very scrooge-like at my house.
 But these cookies just begged for me to make them and I needed something for dessert when my family came over for early Christmas (because we’ll be in Michigan for actual Christmas).
-I’d never made shortbread before, and it may be awhile before I’m brave enough to make it again.
+I’d never made shortbread before, website like this and it may be awhile before I’m brave enough to make it again.
 It’s a pain.
 You have to refrigerate the dough.
 You have to roll it.
 You have to take a cookie cutter to it.
 Like I said, a pain.

 But the results were tasty enough, and I served the cookies with a pretty little ball of vanilla ice cream.
 After all, it’s not Christmas if there’s no ice cream according to Tom.

 Pine Nut Rosemary Shortbread

 2 cups white whole-wheat flour (or unbleached all-purpose flour)

 2/3 cup pine nuts, toasted and loosely chopped

 Combine flour and salt in a small bowl and whisk to combine.